RiqiangGao/GDP-HMM_AAPMChallenge/README.md

 - **Data citation**.
 Please cite the below technique paper [1] building the dataset (or/and the challenge summary paper when it is available) if you find the data and challenge is helpful to your research.

 - **Baseline citation**.
-If you find the method and code of data preprocess in the repo (e.g., creating the angle and beam plates) is inspiring to your work, please cite [2].
+If you find the method and code of data preprocess and data loader in the repo (e.g., creating the angle and beam plates) is inspiring to your work, please cite [2].
 If you use or adjust the MedNeXt as your network structure, please cite [3].

+Except above, if you find any resources (including data and code) in this repo for RT is helpful for your research, please kindly cite either [1] or [2].

 ```
 [1] Riqiang Gao, Mamadou Diallo, Han Liu, Anthony Magliari, Wilko Verbakel, Sandra Meyers, Masoud Zarepisheh, Rafe Mcbeth, Florin Ghesu, Ali Kamen.
 Automating High Quality RT Planning at Scale.
 Technique Note, 2025.